The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 20. Panaderia Rosetta Puebla

-This cafe’ is smaller but they have the same menu ad bakery options.
+This cafe is smaller, but they have the same menu and bakery options.
 I was always here because it was 2 blocks from my apartment.
 Keep in mind that they have less seating space than the other main venue.

 Address Puebla 242, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX – Google Maps